guerreronz/Bike-Sharing/README.md

 ## Inspiration

-It can be a very good experience to explore it, it gives you knowledge on how often people use bikes to move around the city and the time spent on it.
+It can be a good experience to explore it, it gives you knowledge on how often people use bikes to move around the city and the time spent on it.

 Some ideas worth exploring: